FI-PauliJokinen/ansible-vagrant-examples/gogs/README.md

 skipping
 ```

-Once all of that is done, you can simply type in `vagrant up`, and Vagrant will create a new VM, install the base box, and configure it.
+Once all of that is done, you can simply type in `vagrant up`, in the vagrant root directory and Vagrant will create a new VM, install the base box, and configure it.

 Once the new VM is up and running (after `vagrant up` is complete and you're back at the command prompt), you can log into it via SSH if you'd like by typing in `vagrant ssh`.
 Otherwise, the next steps are below.